-Insurance.
-Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
-A large percentage of all flood claims are for properties that are outside the FEMA floodplain.
+Correct Sanitary Sewer Backup Problems.
+Sanitary sewer backup can be a problem in low-lying, flood-prone areas like RLA #23.
+The installation of backflow prevention valves on your sanitary sewer lines is highly recommended properties in flood-prone areas.
+Flood insurance for your structure and contents is recommended, whether or not you are in a floodway or SFHA.
+A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.